sseaman/skillVC/README.md

 functionality.

 To set the execution order of the Filters you may choose to add the function `getOrder()` to your Filter.
-`getOrder()` should return the numerical value of the position within the exection order for the Filter that has implemented the function.
+`getOrder()` should return the numerical value of the position within the execution order for the Filter that has implemented the function.
 If `getOrder()` is not implements, the Filter will be added to the execution order based on the order it was loaded.
 This means that if you only have one Filter, implementing getOrder() is not required.